google/bumble/docs/mkdocs/src/transports/usb.md

 ## Alternative
 The library includes two different implementations of the USB transport, implemented using different python bindings for `libusb`.
 Using the transport prefix `pyusb:` instead of `usb:` selects the implementation based on  [PyUSB](https://pypi.org/project/pyusb/), using the synchronous API of `libusb`, whereas the default implementation is based on [libusb1](https://pypi.org/project/libusb1/), using the asynchronous API of `libusb`.
 In order to use the alternative PyUSB-based implementation, you need to ensure that you have installed that python module, as it isn't installed by default as a dependency of Bumble.

+## Libusb

+The `libusb-1.0` shared library is required to use both `usb` and `pyusb` transports.
+This library should be installed automatically with Bumble, as part of the `libusb_package` Python package.
+If your OS or architecture is not supported by `libusb_package`, you can install a system-wide library with `brew install libusb` for Mac or `apt install libusb-1.0-0` for Linux.

 ## Listing Available USB Devices